Penalties For Driving Without Insurance

 Tips for Keeping Your Car Insurance Policy Current

-You can avoid the hassle and financial burden of being caught without insurance if you avoid allowing your car insurance policy to lapse.
+You can avoid the hassle and financial burden of being caught without auto insurance if you avoid allowing your car insurance policy to lapse.
 The most obvious way to do this is to pay your premium on time.

 No matter how you choose to pay your premiums, be sure to understand your car insurance provider’s policy on late payments.
 Some companies offer a grace period (which could range from 24 hours to 30 days), and others stop your coverage as soon as your payment becomes late.